Space-time least-squares isogeometric method and efficient solver for parabolic problems: Introduction

-The novelty of this paper is that we develop an isogeometric formulation that is suited for high degree and continuity splines in time and space, showing the potential of the $k$-method in space-time formulations.
-Our approach is based on a least-squares approximation of the PDE in space-time, which requires $C^1$-continuous functions in the spatial variable.
-The focus of this paper is the design of an efficient solver for the linear system that arises.
-Indeed, the reason for choosing a least-squares formulation is that it allows the use of the preconditioning technique introduced in \cite{Sangalli2016} for the Poisson problem.
-Our preconditioner is based on the solution of a suitable Sylvester-like equation, by the so-called Fast Diagonalization (FD) method, originally proposed in \cite{Lynch1964} and more recently discussed in \cite{Deville2002}.
-The computational cost of the preconditioner setup is at most $O(N_{dof})$ floating-point operations (FLOPs) while its application is $O(N_{dof}^{1 + 1/d})$ FLOPs, where $d$ is the number of space dimensions and $N_{dof}$ denotes the total number of degrees-of-freedom (for simplicity, here we consider the same number of degrees-of-freedom in time and in each space direction).
-In our numerical benchmarks, where we consider only serial single-core execution, the measured computation time of the preconditioner is close to optimality (about $O(N_{dof})$) and independent of $p$.
+Our work departs from the setting described above: we consider high degree and smoothness splines in time and space with the following implications: 1) exploiting the $C^1$-continuity of our approximating function, we directly minimize the second-order residual and 2) we need to solve a global-in-time linear system.
+Point 1) represents an advantage while point 2) is addressed by exploiting the tensor product structure of the spline basis functions: we do not need to form the global space-time matrix, which is given as sum of Kronecker products of matrices, and we set up a preconditioner that relies on the solution of a Sylvester-like equation.
+Indeed, the least-squares formulation allows us to use the same preconditioning technique introduced in \cite{Sangalli2016} for the Poisson problem, based the so-called fast diagonalization (FD) method (originally proposed in \cite{Lynch1964} and more recently discussed in \cite{Deville2002}).
+For the space-time least-squares formulation, the computational cost of the preconditioner setup is at most $O(N_{dof})$ floating-point operations (FLOPs) while its application is $O(N_{dof}^{1 + 1/d})$ FLOPs, where $d$ is the number of space dimensions and $N_{dof}$ denotes the total number of degrees-of-freedom (for simplicity, here we consider the same number of degrees-of-freedom in time and in each space direction).
+In our numerical benchmarks the measured computational time of the preconditioner, for serial single-core execution, is close to optimality, that is proportional to $N_{dof}$, with no dependence on $p$.
 Therefore, the preconditioner is robust with respect to the polynomial degree.
-In our simplest approach no information on the geometry parametrization is taken into account in the preconditioner setup: this results in a loss of efficiency with complicated domains.
-To overcome this issue, we also propose a more sophisticated preconditioner construction that partially incorporate some geometrical information, without increasing its computational complexity.
+Moreover, under the assumption that the coefficients of the equation do not depend on time, our approach requires a significantly small amount of memory compared to other space-time approaches: denoting by $N_s$ the total number of degrees-of-freedom in space (and assuming the number of degrees-of-freedom in time is not too large, as in typical applications) the storage cost is $O(p^d N_s + N_{dof})$.
+This is exactly what one would get for low-order time-marching schemes.